-As always, you can contact us by phone at 614-851-1100, and we'll be happy to tell you how LED Timers are used and how ours operate.
+As always, you can contact us by phone at 614-851-1100, and we’ll be happy to tell you how LED Counters are used and how ours operate.

 What is an LED Counter?

 |LED||The beginning term “LED” (as in Light Emitting Diode) is simply the method of conveying the message upon the electronic display.
 LEDs are commonly used in the industrial environment due to its proven long-term lifespan, low cost, low power consumption, and high-intensity capabilities.|

 |Counter||The second term “Counter” is a generic term used to describe a numeric device that changes the displayed value due to a change in a specific quantity.
 This change in quantitative data is gathered in a variety of fashions.|